Wall Street pulls further from its records under the weight of pressure from the bond market

 NEW YORK — (AP) — Wall Street is pulling further from its records on Tuesday, ground down by tightening pressure from the bond market.

-The S&P 500 sank 0.9% after falling as much as 1.4% at the start of trading.
-The Dow Jones Industrial Average was down 305 points, or 0.7%, as of 10:10 a.m.
-Eastern time, and the Nasdaq composite was down 1.1%.
+The S&P 500 sank 1.3% and was on track for its worst day in a month.
+The Dow Jones Industrial Average was down 474 points, or 1%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was 1.6% lower.
 All three are still relatively close to their recently set all-time highs.

-Nvidia and other companies that have benefited from the frenzy around artificial-intelligence technology were some of the heaviest weights on the market.
-They have soared for years on belief that they're at the vanguard of the next revolution for the global economy.
-But they've also shot so high that critics say their prices have simply become too expensive.
+Big Tech companies were some of the heaviest weights on the market.
+They've been soaring for years on expectations that they'll continue to dominate the economy, but they also shot so high that critics say their prices simply became too expensive.

-Nvidia, whose chips are powering much of the move into AI, fell 2.1%.
+Nvidia, whose chips are powering much of the world's move into artificial-intelligence technology, fell 3% and was the single strongest force pulling the S&P 500 lower.
+Amazon sank 2.6%, and Alphabet dropped 2.8%.

-Other losing Big Tech stocks included Amazon, which fell 1.9%, and Alphabet, which sank 1.8%.

 Longer-term bond yields are on the rise around the world, in part because of worries about how difficult it will be for governments to repay their growing mountains of debt.